Cristina Ferreira: Biography

-In January 2019, Ferreira began hosting her first programme on SIC, the morning show O Programa da Cristina, which now competes with the show she co-hosted before, Você na TV!, which is still hosted by Goucha, along with a new co-host, Maria Cerqueira Gomes.
+In January 2019, Cristina began hosting her first programme on SIC, the morning show O Programa da Cristina, which directly competed with the show she co-hosted before, Você na TV!, hosted by Goucha, along with a new co-host, Maria Cerqueira Gomes.
 With O Programa da Cristina, SIC led the morning ratings for the first time in fourteen years.
+She received a phone call from President Marcelo Rebelo de Sousa (President of Portugal), which was televised live during the premiere episode of this show.